 Future Medical Expenses

 Victims of personal injury from an auto accident often need extensive and ongoing physical treatment to enable them to fully recover from the effects of the accident.
-Future medical expenses include physical therapy, cognitive therapy (for victims of traumatic brain injuries), or therapy for permanent disabilities caused by the car accident.
+Future medical expenses include physical therapy, cognitive therapy (for victims of traumatic brain injuries), or therapy for permanent disabilities caused by a car accident.

 You should not be held responsible for covering medical expenses, either current or future ones that you are suffering from as the result of an auto accident that you did not cause.
 If you suspect that you will need medical aid or therapy extending into the future as a result of a car accident, you should pursue compensation from the offending driver to cover such expenses.